The Map is Not the Territory

 If maps can mislead, the fix is to go and look.
 The Toyota Production System has a name for it: the gemba walk.
 Gemba means “the real place.”
 A manager who wants to understand a problem does not rely on a report about the floor.
 They go to the floor, watch the work happen, and ask the people doing it.

 A report is a map someone else already drew and simplified.
 The floor is the territory.
-The same is true away from a factory.
-The roadmap is not the product.
-The dashboard is not the customer.
-The spec is not the running system.
-When the map and what you are seeing disagree, the cheapest move is usually to go and check the real thing.
+The same is true away from a factory: the roadmap is not the product, the dashboard is not the customer, the spec is not the running system.
+When the map and what we are seeing disagree, the cheapest move is usually to go and check the real thing.
+Three moves make that concrete.

 A good map is still worth having